tapmodo/node-ldif/README.md

      description: 'A big sailing fan.' } }
 ```

-Notice that the default behavior is to output an attributes key that
+Notice the default behavior outputs attribute key/value pairs
-containts each attribute name as a key, and either an array or string
+that have values of either an array or single string.
+Since an
-value.
-Since an attribute can be single- or multi-valued, this format
+attribute can be single- or multi-valued, this format makes
-makes sense in most cases.
+sense in most cases.

+There is a way to pass an options object to this method and alter
+the benavior.
+For now that is left as an exercise for the reader.
+If you want a hint, look in the source for `Record.defaults` and
+how those settings interact.

 ##### Outputting LDIF for parsed files